HaxeFlixel/flixel-docs/documentation/01_community/11-upgrade-guide.html.md

 ### FlxG Changes

-The main changes that developer's will notice is as follows:
+The main changes that developers will notice are as follows:

 | HaxeFlixel 2.x                          | HaxeFlixel 3.x                             |
 | --------------------------------------- | ------------------------------------------ |